Sunday, 9:30 am “It Is Finished”

 It is Finished: The Last Words of Christ by Michael Maynard.
 Anyone’s last words are important, but the last words of Jesus obviously carry some unique significance.
 Just before he breathed his last breath, Jesus uttered the phrase “it is finished.”
 That phrase is actually the translation of one word, “tetelestai,” in the original language of the Bible.
 And this rich and carefully chosen word is full of powerful meaning.
 Let’s explore some of the facets of this words significance.
 Room 260

 Finishing Mark by Frances Chan.
 In this 11-part series on the Gospel of Mark, author and speaker Francis Chan invites us to walk with him along the ancient paths of Jesus.
 Tracing the steps of Christ and the Twelve through Israel, Francis explores the major themes of the Gospel of Mark, and asks: Are we willing to take this journey to embrace discipleship?
 Room 250 led by Judi Rodgers

 Sunday, 11:00 am—Bible Study Class

-The class uses the inductive Bible study method and is currently working through the gospel of Matthew.
+The class uses the inductive Bible study method and is currently working through the Book of Psalms.
+Room 240

 Wednesday Night Live!
 Dinner @ 5:30!
 Leave the cooking to us!
 Adults $5, Kids $3